BaseMax/PyTreeView/README.md

 # pyTree

-pyTree is a python class and library to display Tree from array, object, or JSON.
+pyTree is a python class and library to display Tree View from array, object, or JSON.

+## Data structure

+The following data types are currently supported:

+- Array, List
+- Dict
+- Value, String, ...

 ## Using pyTree